 fLtR Bedum before 1911, Bedum between 1911 and 1957, Bedum from 1957

 Also, the chapel of Radfrid was replaced by a stone, 20-metres-long chapel in the thirteenth century.
 Not long after 1664, the chapel must have been demolished.
-This year a contemporary reports that the chapel was nothing more but a ruin (Hillenga 2013).
+That year, a contemporary reports that the chapel was nothing more but a ruin (Hillenga 2013).
 Today, only the street name Kapelstraat ‘Chapel St.’ reminds of the chapel of Saint Radfrid.

-Not only in Bedum Saint Walfrid was worshiped.
+Not only in Bedum Saint Walfrid was being venerated.
 Also in the village of Hellum in province Groningen.
-Located east of the city Groningen.
+Located east of the town of Groningen.
 The eleventh-century church of Hellum is named Walfriduskerk too.
 The church bell, now lost, carried an image of Saint Walfrid with shovel (see further below).
 Both churches, Bedum and Hellum, belong to the oldest churches of the Netherlands.

 Concerning the etymology of Bedum, we found Bedaheim as an earlier form (Clingeborg 1977), perhaps meaning ‘Beda’s home(stead)’, and we found Bedeheim and Bedheim to be understand as ‘place of prayer’ (Wiersma 1934).
 However, the most credible explanation seems to be that the word bedum derives from plural bed/beden, meaning ‘raised land(s)’ (Van Berkel & Samplonius 2018).
 Compare also the Old Norwegian word bjoð, meaning ‘land/soil/bed’ (from seabed), in modern Dutch bodem.
 The explanation ‘elevated lands’ fits very well the geographical, wet soil conditions of the area, which will be discussed in this post too.
 Lastly, a territorial notion of the area Bédorouualda has been preserved, meaning ‘forest swamp of Bedum’.